kubeshop/testkube/README.md

 ## General guidance for contributing to KubeTest project

-You're very welcome to help in KubeTest, there is a lot of incoming work to do :).
+You're very welcome to help in KubeTest development, there is a lot of incoming work to do :).

 We're trying hard to limit technical debt from the beginning so we defined simple rules when putting some code into KubeTest repo.

 ### For golang based components